project-bdn/config-server/README.md

    line `#Port 22`.
 Change it to `Port 2209` (or something else).
 Restart `sshd` service: `sudo systemctl restart sshd`.
 2. Connect to the server and upload your SSH public key to the default user.
 We will disable login via password later one.
-3. Make sure you can connect via your SS private key before moving on.
+3. Make sure you can connect via your SSH private key before moving on.

 The playbooks in this repo are focused on Debian based distributions.
 Once you got a new serveur, add its information into the [inventory.yml](./inventory.yml) file similar to the existing hosts.